NextGenVest/challenge/README.md

 [ ] Widget can take as input an interest rate (typed into an input box).
 Ex: 0.05
 [ ] Widget can take as input loan period (in months) (typed into an input box).
 Ex: 36
 [ ] There exists somewhere on the page the current student loan interest rate.
 Ex: 0.03
 [ ] The rate is fetched by the nodejs server
+[ ] Your project has a README.md with build instructions

 #### Judging criteria
 1. Met all requirements in checklist